wyfbw07/LIN-Payload-Encode-Decode-Tool/README.md

 A instance of the class LdfParser must be created first, and use the parse function to load and parse the LDF file.
 All frames, signals and signal encoding types info will then be stored.

-Again, <u>this function can be called ONLY once.</u> It does not allow repeated calls of this function.
+<u>This function can be called only once.</u> Repeated calls will be ignored.
 There is little use cases that you would want to re-parse the file.
 However if you do want to re-parse, destroy the existing class instance and create a new one to parse again.

 For frame classes, these information will be parsed:
 - Frame name